bclarkson-code/Tricycle/README.md

 # Tricycle
 Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and numpy.

-The file `train_smol_gpy.py` trains a 49M, GPT-2 style language model to produce python code in ~2 days on a single RTX 3090 (24Gb).
+The file `train_smol_gpy.py` trains a 49M parameter, GPT-2 style language model to produce python code in ~2 days on a single RTX 3090.

 The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + numpy code.